 Methods for citing electronic and online sources are changing rapidly and do not always keep pace with the development of new technologies.
-As the Style manual offers only a few examples, The Learning Centre has adapted and modified the existing information.
+As the Style manual offers only a few examples, Academic Skills has adapted and modified the existing information.
 Where no Harvard style options were available, citations are based on APA style.

 American Psychological Association 2007, Electronic References, American Psychological Association, Washington, accessed 23 April 2007, http://www.apastyle.org/elecref.html.

 ASD Referencing Project Team 2007, UOW Author-Date (Harvard) Referencing Guide, The University of Wollongong Library, accessed 5 July 2007, http://www.library.uow.edu.au/resourcesbytopic/UOW026621.html.

 Deakin University Current Students 2017, Harvard, Deakin University, accessed 16 May 2018, http://www.deakin.edu.au/students/studying/study-support/referencing/ha… .